How to keep your Christmas cheese tasting delicious throughout the holidays

 8. Can I freeze my cheese?

-Yes, you can freeze your cheese though we do not recommend it.
-Freezing cheese works better for harder cheeses but will inevitably affect the taste and texture once defrosted.
-We advise using thawed cheese in cooking, where the flavours will mingle with the other ingredients.
+Yes, you can freeze your cheese, though we do not recommend it as a general rule.
+Freezing cheese will inevitably affect its taste and texture once defrosted.
+We advise reserving frozen cheese for cooking, where the flavours will mingle with the other ingredients.

 We hope that these tips will help you keep your Christmas cheese in prime condition and allow you to enjoy it in a variety of ways across the festive period.

-If you will place your Christmas order online for delivery, you can pre-order now and choose a preferred delivery date in December by using the calendar at checkout.
+You can pre-order your Christmas cheese online now.
+Just choose a preferred delivery date in December by using the calendar at checkout.
 We encourage you to choose a delivery date a few days before the day you first wish to serve the cheese, in order to allow flexibility for unforeseen delivery delays during this busy time.

 If you have any further questions, would like some recommendations, or wish to place your order(s) by phone, contact us here.
 We would love to hear from you.